openebs/zfs-localpv/docs/resize.md

 For resize, storageclass that provisions the pvc must support resize.
 We should have allowVolumeExpansion as true in storageclass

+Note: btrfs does not support online volume resize, so we can not resize the btrfs volumes.

 ```
 $ cat sc.yaml